-DO NOT use any ointments, powders, or sprays around the G-tube your nurse says it is ok.
+Do not use any ointments, powders, or sprays around the G-tube unless your nurse says it is OK.

 Make sure your child is sitting up either in your arms or in a high chair.

-If your child fusses or cries while feeding, pinch the tube with your fingers to stop the feeding until your child is more calm and quiet.
+If your child fusses or cries while feeding, pinch the tube with your fingers to stop the feeding until your child is calmer and quiet.

 Feeding time is a social, happy time.
 Make it pleasant and fun.
 Your child will enjoy gentle talk and play.